PgBiel/elembic/src/element.typ

       and (reference.numbering == none or type(reference.numbering) in (str, function)),
     message: "element.declare: 'reference' must be 'none' or a dictionary (supplement: \"Name\" or [Name] or function it => ..., numbering: \"1.\" or function it => (str / function))."
   )
+  assert(
+    outline == none
+    or outline == auto
+    or type(outline) == dictionary
+      and "caption" in outline,
+    message: "element.declare: 'outline' must be 'none', 'auto' (to use data from 'reference') or a dictionary with 'caption'."
+  )
+  assert(outline != auto or reference != none, message: "element.declare: if 'outline' is set to 'auto', 'reference' must be specified and not be 'none'.")

   if contextual == auto {
     // Provide separate context for synthesize.